 Integration

-Where applicable, projects should indicate how efforts are integrated with extension or academic programs and how results might be of use by other potential stakeholders.
+Where applicable, projects should indicate how efforts are integrated with Extension or academic programs and how results might be of use by other potential stakeholders.

 Outreach, Communications and Assessment

 All projects must have a sound outreach, communication, and assessment plan that seeks to convey the project’s goals, accomplishments, and outcomes/impacts.
 The communication plan must detail how results will be transferred to researchers and other end users and should contain the following elements: